genacode/demo_website/README.md

 A so very simple personal site.

-This was forked from the  [Fork-n-Go](http://jlord.github.io/forkngo) project.
-I made a few changes for the sake of this class.
+This was originally forked from the  [Fork-n-Go](http://jlord.github.io/forkngo) project.
+Our class teacher made a few changes for the sake of our class.

 To see the original demo, go to [jlord.github.io/hello](http://jlord.github.io/hello).

+This repository was forked from [demo_website](https://github.com/katebron/demo_website).

-My repository is here: [katebron.github.io/demo_website](https://katebron.github.io/demo_website/).
+My repository is here: [genacode.github.io/litaclass_demo_website](https://genacode.github.io/litaclass_demo_website/).